Apress/pro-c-sharp-8-w-.net-core-3/errata.md

 **Chapter 23**

-On **page 865** the code following the paragraph that begins "Another constructor takes an instance..." should read like this:
+[On **page 865** the code following the paragraph that begins with "Another constructor takes an instance..." should read like this:]

 private readonly bool _disposeContext;
 protected BaseRepo(DbContextOptions<ApplicationDbContext> options)
  : this(new ApplicationDbContext(options)) {
   _disposeContext = true;
 }

+ [On **page 869** there is a typo in the paragraph in the listing that appears under Entity-Specific Repo Interfaces.]

+IMakeIRepo.cs

+should read:

+IMakeRepo.cs

+(Thank you to Herbert Feichtingerfor reporting this typo)

 **Chapter 25**